 Individual cats definitely have preferences when it comes to play styles and interaction types.
 Some cats enjoy more active, chase-based play, while others prefer gentle, puzzle-solving activities.
 Observing your cat’s responses to different types of play helps you understand what brings them the most joy and engagement.

-How can I tell if my cat is genuinely happy or just tolerating interaction?
+How can I tell if my cat is happy or just tolerating interaction?

 Genuinely happy cats display relaxed body language, including soft eyes, forward or relaxed ears, and gentle tail movements.
 They’ll often initiate contact, purr consistently, and remain engaged in the interaction.
 Cats that are merely tolerating interaction might remain still but tense, avoid eye contact, or try to move away when possible.